What do you need to become a client of Project SHARE?

 How often can a client come to Project SHARE?

-Families can come to us once per month for both perishable and non-perishable foods, and weekly for perishable foods including fresh produce and bread.
+Families can come to us once per month for both perishable and non-perishable foods, and one per month for a bonus pick up of perishable foods including fresh produce and bread.

 Where do you get the food from?